gwexploratoryaudits/brla_explore/README.md

 5. **No of Expected Ballots:** The scalar product of the stopping schedule and the vector of corresponding sample size.

 6. **No of Expected Ballots for Worst-Case Incorrect Election:** The scalar product of the risk schedule and the sample size vector, plus (1-Total Risk)(max number of draws).
-This is a lower bound on the value, a sanity check.
+In the absence of knowledge of the size of the election, this is a lower bound on the value, a sanity check.

 7. **Percentiles:** Desired percentile values may be computed from the stopping schedule and/or the risk schedule.

 To validate our mathematical approach and code we have computed the values of Table 1 in the *BRAVO* paper.
-See: Tables/BRAVO Table I.pdf for the first five rows and Tables/BRAVO Table I.pdf for the next five rows.
-We have not yet completed the verification for a 1% margin.
+See: Tables/BRAVO Table I.pdf for the first five rows and Tables/BRAVO Table II.pdf for the next five rows.
+The largest fractional difference is smaller than 0.5%, in estimating the expected number of ballots in simulations of audits for an election with a 1% margin.

 *Note:* The properties we compute are properties for the entire audit, over all the draws, so we need to make an assumption regarding the number of draws:

 * Audits *with replacement* are computed assuming the maximum number of draws is 6ASN.
 (ASN is the theoretical expected number of ballots drawn for a BRAVO audit.
-About 4.5ASN is the theoretical 99th percentile).
+The theoretical 99th percentile for elections with margins ranging from 40% to 1%, corresponds to about 4.36ASN to 4.65ASN ballots drawn).

 * For an audit *without replacement*, the size of the election needs to be provided, and is assumed to be the maximum number of ballots drawn.

-## The specification of a ballot-by-ballot audit for our code
+## The specification of a B2 audit for our code
+One may think of an audit as a set of rounds: a round is defined as a the sampling of a number of ballots (the round size) followed by a decision of whether to:

+(a) stop drawing ballots and declare the election outcome correct or

+(b) begin another round--draw some more ballots.

+For example:

+* A B2 audit consists of many rounds, each of size one ballot.
+After each ballot draw, a decision is made whether to stop the audit or draw one more ballot.

+* An audit with rounds of sizes 100, 400 and 1000 ballots will allow stopping decisions only at 100, 400 and 1000 ballots, and not after, say, drawing the first 50 ballots.

-As in [Risk-Limiting Bayesian Polling Audits for Two Candidate Elections](https://arxiv.org/abs/1902.00999), an audit is specified by an array of sample sizes where stopping decisions are allowed, and corresponding values of *kmin* (minimum number of votes for the winner required to stop the audit).
+As described in [Risk-Limiting Bayesian Polling Audits for Two Candidate Elections](https://arxiv.org/abs/1902.00999), we specify an audit by an array of sample sizes and corresponding values of *kmin* (minimum number of votes for the winner required to stop the audit).
+Thus, for the above examples,

-* For example, an audit with rounds of sizes 100, 400 and 1000 ballots will allow stopping decisions only at 100, 400 and 1000 ballots and have an array of sample sizes: 100, 400 and 1000.
-It may have *kmin* values of 60, 230 and 520 respectively, which imply that one would stop the audit in the first round if and only if the number of ballots for the winner in the sample were 60 or larger; in the second round if it were 230 or larger and in the last round if it were 520 or larger.

-* For another example, a ballot-by-ballot audit will allow stopping decisions at each draw and its array of sample sizes will be: 1, 2, 3, ..., *N* where *N* is the maximum number of ballots drawn.
+* The B2 audit will allow stopping decisions at each draw.
+It will be specified by an array of sample sizes: 1, 2, 3, ..., *N* where *N* is the maximum number of ballots drawn.
 The corresponding values of *kmin* will be determined by the stopping rule.
 For example, the *BRAVO* stopping rule is *likelihood ratio > 1/alpha* where *alpha* is the risk limit, and the likelihood ratio depends on the size of the sample, the number of votes for the winner and the election margin.

+* The audit with sample sizes 100, 400 and 1000 will be specified by an array of sample sizes: 100, 400 and 1000.
+It may have *kmin* values of 60, 230 and 520 respectively, which imply that one would stop the audit in the first round if and only if the number of ballots for the winner in the sample were 60 or larger; in the second round if it were 230 or larger and in the last round if it were 520 or larger.

+Clearly, such a specification only works for audits whose stopping criteria are monotonic with the number of winner ballots in the sample.

 We include code for computing: